 Hardware - same on the outside, also on the inside...

-For those of you who have just recently bought a new Sophos SG, I can calm down.
-The hardware of the "new" XG Firewall is identical to the SG Firewall.
-So an SG 125 corresponds 1:1 to an XG 125, only the lettering is different.
-The only significant difference is the pre-installed operating system.
+Those of you who have just recently purchased a new Sophos SG have bought, I can first of all reassure you.
+The hardware of the "new Sophos Firewall is identical compared to the SG Firewall.
+An SG 125 is therefore 1:1 the same as an XG 125, only the labeling is different.
+The only, but decisive difference is the pre-installed operating system.

 Update: Since revision 3 there are now also visual differences between the SG and the XG.
 Have a look at the following blogpost: Sophos Firewall Rev. 3: SG/XG 85-135 completely revised